Chinese bamboo partridge: Description

 The Chinese bamboo partridge is a small bird, intermediate in size between the Coturnix and Perdix species, reaching a size of 31cm, with males being slightly larger than females.
 The breast and back are mottled in black, chestnut, and cream colours, with black spots on the flanks and above.
 The partridge's face and throat have rich fulvous and rufous tints.
 The breast is yellow-ochre, with pale greyish blue and taupe above the eye and down to the neck.
 Like the long-billed partridge, bamboo partridge exhibit well-developed flight feathers.
 Their tails are broad and squared.
 The wings are long and narrow.
 The birds are capable of sustained flight and move from the sub-canopy of steep hillside forest to the forest floor several times throughout the day.

 Behaviour

 Like many Galliform bird species, the birds prefer hiding to flight, but will readily flush if approached, startling pursuers with loud wingbeats.
 Within the forest, bamboo partridge are known to fly uphill, weaving through timber.
 This is an unusual behaviour, recorded only in the unrelated koklass.
 Like the related Coturnix species, francolins and junglefowl, males broadcast loud, multi-syllabic calls throughout the day and throughout the year.
 These vocalisations serve as challenges to other birds as well as location calls and anti-predator alarms.
-The loud contact call, often rendered as ki-ko-kuai or kojukkei (the latter rendition being adopted as its Japanese name) is repeated several times before slowing to a stop.
+The loud contact call, often rendered as ki-ko-kuai or kojukei (the latter rendition being adopted as its Japanese name) is repeated several times before slowing to a stop.
 This call is heard far more than the bird is usually seen, and though the species is common throughout its limited range, it is elusive and secretive.